 In the world of drinks as in fashion, trends come and go … and come back again.
 Every couple of years, some men’s magazine will dust off the headline “real men drink rosé” and then tell their readers why they should, too.
 But the latest pink rage is showing no signs of fading.
-This spring, every variant of pink, salmon and rose appeared in the collections of international fashion designers.
-These hues – often collected under the term Millennial Pink – got a kick-start when Pantone declared rose quartz as a 2016 “it” colour, a paler-than, near-neutral that’s almost ironic in being labelled pink – yet still neutral, as in gender fluidity and current wave feminism.
+Every variant of pink, salmon and rose appeared in recent collections of international fashion designers.
+These hues – often collected under the term Millennial Pink – got a kick-start back when Pantone declared rose quartz as a 2016 “it” colour, a paler-than, near-neutral that’s almost ironic in being labelled pink – yet still neutral, as in gender fluidity and current wave feminism.
 And it’s been roses (and rosés) ever since.
 Truth is, everyone can use a hit of pink.
 So adding a dash to your table should bestow everyone with a warm glow.
-Pink is said to energize and stimulate action, and it can increase heart rate – which is just what everyone needs as the cool evenings of fall creep into winter.

 Variations on rosé can range from deep ruby-pink to barely perceptible amber, but they all get their colour from red grapes.
 Dry styles from Provence conjure patios and long languid lunches.
 Richer and slightly sweeter styles can come from New Zealand, California and Spain.
 Ontario’s Malivoire winery makes the pale, dry Vivant along with the richer (but also dry) Ladybug.
 Rosé’s vibrant acidity and bright fruit are akin to a white wine but without the drying tannins of a red.
 This makes rosé a versatile match with food.
 Try roasted birds, tartares, roast root vegetables, fish and seafood, and soft bloomy cheeses.